 Vestibular system — n The sensory mechanism in the inner ear that detects movement of the head and helps to control balance.

 Imagine a world where your internal gyroscope is not working properly.
 Very similar to being intoxicated, things seem to move of their own accord, your feet never quite seem to be stable underneath you, and your senses are moving faster or slower than your body.

 Your personal steady-cam is broken and whatever you look at tends to move regardless if you are moving.
 Let’s take that feeling and check out that great new website with animations and parallax scrolling.
 Does your stomach want to jump out of your throat?
 Well for many people it does.

 What is it?

 People with vestibular disorders have a problem with their inner ear.
 It affects their balance as well as their visual perception of their world around them.

 Sometimes the sensation lasts only a short while, but others can suffer it for years.
 Walking becomes a challenge and they have a constant risk of falling.
 Concentration is diminished leaving the sufferer unfocused and often unproductive.
 It is often viewed as a “hidden” disability because it has no outward showing symptoms.

 Who is at risk?

 The cause may be from illness, injury, or from a genetic anomaly but anyone can suffer from a vestibular disorder.
 According to vestibular.org, a resource for people with vestibular disorders, as many as 35% of adults aged 40 years or older in the United States have experienced some form of vestibular dysfunction.

 What should you consider?

-Don’t make animations, sliders, rapid movement start automatically.
+Don’t make animations, sliders, or rapid movement start automatically.
 Give an indicator of what movement will happen on the site when a user takes action.
 Allow the user the option to turn off any animation and movement at any point in the process.